Gabelli School of Business – Fordham University - Executive MBA

 While the EMBA program has no formal requirements regarding work experience or age, the school states that students are typically seasoned professionals with significant work experience who are on the path to key managerial positions.

-Applicants to Fordham’s executive MBA program are required to submit an online application, undergraduate and (if applicable) graduate transcripts, official GMAT or GRE scores, two professional letters of recommendation, a professional resume, a 500- to 750-word personal statement and a $130 application fee.
+Applicants to Fordham’s executive MBA program are required to submit an online application, undergraduate and (if applicable) graduate transcripts, official GMAT scores, two professional letters of recommendation, a professional resume, a 500 to 750-word personal statement and a $150 application fee.

 International applicants submitting undergraduate or graduate transcripts written in a foreign language must utilize an official translating service to translate the transcripts into English.
-International students must also submit TOEFL exam scores —minimum scores of 600 on the paper version, 250 on the computer version or 100 on the online version are required.
-If international applicants score below these cutoffs, they may be required to take the English as a Second Language (ESL) proficiency exam.
+International students must also submit TOEFL exam scores — with a minimum score of 100.